A Pretty Penny

 Downstairs, I stood outside 48 Beauchamp Place smoking a cigarette to calm my nerves.
 I’d been smoking a lot recently.

-Three years later and the film had its world premiere in Leicester Square to much acclaim.
-Jimmy and J.B went on to become producing partners, it turned out that Jimmy had a natural talent for it.
+Three years later and the film had its world premiere in Leicester Square and Jimmy and J.B went on to become producing partners.
+It turned out that Jimmy had a natural talent for it.
 I got more writing gigs.
 And the bodyguard, whose name it turned out was Ryan Conrad, was demoted the J.B’s driver.
 He still hates Jimmy.